-Freezing and thawing of soils have a large impact on soil structure development in areas where air temperature is fluctuating around the freezing point.
-It was shown that multiple FTCs fragmented large soil clods and intact soil.
-Hence, it is an important factor for farmers to modify the soil surface for seedbed preparation and, potentially, to loosen compacted soil areas or consolidate very loose soil.
-The creation of a well-connected pore system in the diameter range of mesopores to narrow macropores increased the unsaturated hydraulic conductivity, independent of the soil texture and the initial soil structure.
-This is a beneficial feature for the soil quality in spring, as the water transport of melting snow is increased and the seedbed has an improved hydraulic connection to the soil underneath.
+Freezing and thawing of soils has a large impact on soil structure development in areas where air temperature is fluctuating around the freezing point.
+It was shown that multiple FTC fragmented large soil clods and intact soil.
+Hence, it is an important factor for farmers to modify the soil surface for seedbed preparation and potentially to loosen compacted soil areas or consolidate very loose soil.
+The creation of a well-connected pore system in the diameter range of meso-pores to narrow macropores increased the unsaturated hydraulic conductivity, independent of the soil texture and the initial soil structure.
+This is a beneficial feature for the soil quality in spring, as the water transport of melting snow is increased and the seedbed has an

+380 improved hydraulic connection to the soil underneath.

-With the prospect of milder winters due to climate change, soils in the mid-latitudes may experience a decreasing number of FTCs in winter.
+In prospect of milder winters due to climate change, soils in the mid-latitudes may experience a decreasing number of FTCs in winter.
 This could lead to farmers having to spend more time on field preparation in spring and to a degradation of soil structure over years.
-We could show that already 2 to 5 FTCs significantly affected the soil structure and that the effects per FTC on the tested parameters were decreasing with the number of FTCs.
+We could show that already 2 to 5 FTCs significantly affected the soil structure and that the effects per FTC on the tested parameters was decreasing with the number of FTC.
 However, it was also shown that changes were still accumulating after multiple FTCs, and that further significant changes occurred after 10 and 19 FTCs.
-While the impact on the macropore network was largest for the silt clay, loamy sand was more susceptible to the fragmentation of soil compartments.
-Even though the topsoil of intact grassland can be considered to have reached a soil structure in dynamic equilibrium that has experienced many FTCs in the making, the soil structure is still affected by FTC.
+While the impact on the macro-pore network was largest for the silt clay, the loamy sand was more susceptible to the fragmentation of soil compartments.
+Even though, the top soil of intact grassland can be considered to have reached a soil structure in dynamic equilibrium that has experienced many FTCs in the making, soil structure is still affected by FTC.